 - Place the plant on a bed of wet pebbles, do not allow the bottom of the pot to come in contact with water

-- Use or add a humidifier (winter)
+- Create a humid environment by using or adding a humidifier (winter)

 Curled Leaves | Discolored Foliage With Brown Edges and/or Curled Leaves | Stems Prone to Rot